aaronhackney/pyftdcaps/README.md

 ```

 ### Optional switches
+ -a FTD API Port (Port FDM is listening.
+Default=443)
  -n ignore SSL/TLS warnings (self signed certificate)
  -d debug log the netmiko SSH session to this directoy as `ssh_log.txt`
  -p [password] provide the password at runtime.
 If omitted, you will be prompted for the admin password at runtime
+ -c [path to ssh config file] use the ssh config file, typically in ~/.ssh/config for ssh settings like proxy server

 ## Example
 ### FTD Save Capture